dgudim2/obsidian_vault/uni/Computer architecture/Processor.md

 > - Also called **execution pipeline**
 > - $ Optimizes performance
 > - Typically used with [[#RISC]] instruction set

+> [!note]
+> - We can think of pipelining as an *automatic optimization*
+> 	- Hardware speeds up processing *if possible*
+> 	- If speedup is not possible, hardware is still correct
+> - @ Consequence:
+> 	- Code that is not optimized will work correctly, but may run slower

 ### Pipeline features